Maybrat language: Distribution

 The word "Maybrat" is a compound of mai 'sound, language', and according to one explanation, its meaning is "the language Brat", where "Brat" is the name of a hill near the village of Semetu in the Ayamaru region.

 Classification and dialects

-Maybrat is often considered to be a language isolate, as a genetic relationship to any other language has not been established.
-There have been attempts to subsume it under putative families like the "Toror languages" (also including Abun and the West Bird's Head languages), or the broader West Papuan phylum.
+Maybrat is often considered to be a language isolate, as a relationship to any other language has not yet been established.
+There have been attempts to subsume it under putative families like the "Toror languages" (including Abun and the West Bird's Head languages), or the broader West Papuan family.
 Even if not demonstrably related to any other language and sharing only a small percentage of its vocabulary with its neighbours, Maybrat nevertheless has a great deal in its grammatical structure that resembles other languages of the Bird's Head.

 There have been various classifications and listings of the dialects of Maybrat.
-The local tradition of the speakers recognises the following six dialects (the villages where each is spoken are given in brackets):
+The local tradition of the speakers recognises the following six dialects (the districts and villages where each is spoken are given in brackets):